Mqtth3w/Forwarder-Telegram-bot/README.md

 ## FAQ
 - Why the sender ID?
 Because it is an unique identifier that never changes for the user (until deletion).
 It is like a primary key.
 - Why to use webhook?
 Webhook is more efficent than polling.
 Cloudflare allows only this option.
+- How can i change the "DESTINATION"?
+Go on your Cloudflare account, select the worker, go to variables, deleted "DESTINATION" so create it again with a the new ID (Encrypt it).
+If you change your Telegram account you should also transefer the bot ownership to the new account.